 Lamar Miller, RB, Texans.
 ADP: 3.12.

 Lamar Miller fell out of favor with the Texans' coaching staff late last year.
-And yet, he's being drafted in the fourth round?
+And yet, he's being drafted in the third round?
 Why?
-I'm not convinced Miller will make the 53-man roster if D'Onta Foreman is ready to go by the season opener.
+I'm not convinced Miller would make the 53-man roster if D'Onta Foreman were ready go by the season opener.
 Miller stinks, and Houston's coaches know that he's completely worn down.
 Foreman is currently injured, so it looks like Miller will start during the beginning of the regular season, but the Texans know that won't be the case as the year progresses.
 If you're into drafting running backs who will break down by Week 7, select Miller in your leagues.

 Derrick Henry's early third-round ADP is way too rich for my blood.
 He's going to split the workload with Dion Lewis this season, so spending such a high pick on him will just set you up for disappointment.
 Henry posted 744 rushing yards last year on a 4.2 YPC, but remember that he had two meaningless long runs at the end of games that were already decided, skewing his stats.

 Jared Goff didn't mesh well with Sammy Watkins last year, so why are people assuming that he'll have great chemistry with Brandin Cooks?
 I think Goff will take a step backward this year because of Greg Olson's departure, which doesn't bode well for Cooks' fantasy outlook.

 Josh Gordon, WR, Browns.
 ADP: 4.10.